empalmer/leafart/README.md

 ### Included in this project

 - The R folder contains functions I have coded for this project
-- The results folder contains images of plots I have created throughout this project
+- The images folder contains images of plots I have created throughout this project
-- The leafart folder contains the Shiny app that showcases how different parameters shape the leaves
+- The shiny app is in the top level due to some publishing troubles, so the app.R file and the rsconnect file are a result of that.
 - The topic_exploration folder contains work I've done to understand the existing state of generative art packages in R that might be relevant.
+Note the .Rmd files are not intended to be re-run, more of a insight of my thought process in developing the project.